-The transaxle has only PRND shift positions.
-Downshifts are carried out by an Electronic Range Select (ERS) by moving the lever-/ + while in the DRIVE position, the instrument cluster will display transaxle gear selection as 6, 5, 4, 3, 2, 1 for six-speed, and 4, 3, 2, 1 for four-speed transaxles.
+The transmission has only PRND shift positions.
+Downshifts are carried out by an Electronic Range Select (ERS) by moving the lever-/ + while in the DRIVE position, the instrument cluster will display transmission gear selection as 6, 5, 4, 3, 2, 1 for six-speed, and 4, 3, 2, 1 for four-speed transmissions.